Priceless (Kelly Price album): Chart performance

-Priceless debuted and peaked at number ten on the US Billboard 200 with first week sales of 69,000 copies.
+Initially intended for an August 2002 release, and then shifted to a November 2002 street date, Priceless was eventually released on April 29, 2003 in the United States.
+The album debuted and peaked at number ten on the US Billboard 200 with first week sales of 69,000 copies.
 This marked Price's third consecutive non-Christmas-themed studio album to reach the top ten.
 Priceless also became her third album to reach the top three on Billboard Top R&B/Hip-Hop Albums, peaking at number two.